RosettaCommons/demos/protocol_capture/2015/MPddG/README.txt

         Here, you will need to specify the input PDB, spanfile, and residue position to mutate.
 By default, ddGs to all canonical residues will be computed.
 A specific ddG of mutation can be computed using the flag --mut <AA>.
-Here, we also specify a repack radius of 8.0A.
+In this example, we specify a repack radius of 8.0A.
 This means all residues within 8A of the mutant position are repacked.
 We also specify the pH at which predictions are carried out.

         This application can be run using the following command line:

         ./predict_ddG.py --in_pdb --in_span inputs/1qd6_tr_C.span --res 181 --repack_radius 8.0 --include_pH true --pH_value 4.0

+        Two output files (with default names) are created by this script
+           - ddG.out: predicted ddGs per mutation
+           - scores.sc: Breakdown of ddGs by Rosetta score term (weighted)

 ## Example Outputs
+**Outputs from the two scripts above were renamed for clarity

   1. The predict_OmpLA_ddG.py script will write a list of mutations and ddG values to an output file.
 The columns in the file are residu position, mutant amino acid (1-letter code) and predicted ddG